-Category A A single rate in the dollar to apply to all properties included in this category with a set minimum.
-A single rate in the dollar to apply to all properties included in this Category B category with a set minimum.
-Category C A single rate in the dollar to apply to all properties included in this category with a set minimum.
-Category D A single rate in the dollar to apply to all properties included in this category with a set minimum.
-Category E A single rate in the dollar to apply to all properties included in this category with a set minimum.
-Category F A single rate in the dollar to apply to all properties included in this category with a set minimum.
-A single rate in the dollar to apply to all properties included in this Category G category with a set minimum.
-Category H A single rate in the dollar to apply to all properties included in this category with a set minimum.
-A single rate in the dollar to apply to all properties included in this Category I category with a set minimum.
-Category J A single rate in the dollar to apply to all properties included in this category with a set minimum.
-Category K A single rate in the dollar to apply to all properties included in this category with a set minimum.
-A single rate in the dollar to apply to all properties included in this Category L category with a set minimum.
-Category M A single rate in the dollar to apply to all properties included in this category with no minimum, as required under section 50 of the Land Valuation Act 2010.
-Category Q A single rate in the dollar to apply to all properties included in this category with a set minimum.
+Category 1 A single rate in the dollar to apply to all properties included in this category with a set minimum.
+Category 2 A single rate in the dollar to apply to all properties included in this category with a set minimum.
+Category 3 A single rate in the dollar to apply to all properties included in this category with a set minimum.
+Category 4 A single rate in the dollar to apply to all properties included in this category with a set minimum.
+Category 5 A single rate in the dollar to apply to all properties included in this category with a set minimum.
+A single rate in the dollar to apply to all properties included in this Category 6 category with a set minimum.
+Category 7 A single rate in the dollar to apply to all properties included in this category with a set minimum.
+Category 8 A single rate in the dollar to apply to all properties included in this category with a set minimum.
+Category 9 A single rate in the dollar to apply to all properties included in this category with a set minimum.

-Category E A single rate in the dollar to apply to all properties included in this category with a set minimum.
+Category 10 A single rate in the dollar to apply to all properties included in this category with no minimum, as required under section 50 of the Land Valuation Act 2010.